Ozame/Ozame/README.md

 - 👋 Hi, I’m @Ozame
 - 👀 I’m interested in artificial intelligence and web development.
-- 🌱 I’m currently learning Elixir.
-- 📫 How to reach me - linkedin.com/in/samuku, onesamu(at)gmail.com.
+- 📫 How to reach me - linkedin.com/in/samuku, samu(at)omg.lol